Michaelpalacce/HomeLab/README.md

 ### Setting up Vikunja
 - Setup: `Setting up postgresql`
-- Wait for pgAdmin 4 to be up and running, login with credentials specific in values.
+- Wait for pgAdmin to be up and running, login with credentials specific in values.
 - Add server.
 Hostname: `postgresql.postgresql`.
 Username: `postgresql`.
 Password: `postgresql`
 - Create new database vikunja
 - Create a new user vikunja with pass vikunja and give it permissions to the vikunja db
+- IF YOU WANT SMTP: Go to the vikunja Helm values and modify the smtp settings.
+Change enabled to true and enter your email details ( please use an app password instead of your actual password to your mail client ).
+Note that gmail settings are entered but you can choose to use any smtp client you wish
 - Run `ansible-playbook -i inventory playbooks/apps/vikunja/main.yml`
 -
 ### Setting up Wallabag
 - Setup: `Setting up postgresql`
-- Wait for pgAdmin 4 to be up and running, login with credentials specific in values.
+- Wait for pgAdmin to be up and running, login with credentials specific in values.
 - Add server.
 Hostname: `postgresql.postgresql`.
 Username: `postgresql`.
 Password: `postgresql`
 - The wallabag docker image creates a postgresql user and db itself
 - Make sure to edit the values.yaml and change the `domainName` to your own one.